July 18, 2025

 Our vision is for the Wild Spaces shown on this map to remain wild – forever.
 Some of these areas are essential cores that require protection to complete a provincial protected areas network.
 Other Wild Spaces may function as corridors or transition zones, and still others require sound management to achieve the working landscape ideal, where economic development is integrated with conservation and stewardship objectives.

-Take a moment; click through to explore each of Alberta’s Natural Regions, their current protected areas (in green) and AWA’s proposed areas for conservation (our Areas of Concern, in Gold).
+Take a moment to explore each of Alberta’s Natural Regions.
+The currently protected areas are in green and AWA’s proposed areas for conservation are in gold.

 Sources: Alberta Wilderness Association, 2019, Alberta Environment and Parks, 2019.
 Contains information licensed under the Open Government Licence – Alberta.